How close are we to finding a coronavirus vaccine?

 July 16: UK says Russia is behind cyberattack aimed at stealing vaccine research data

-UK Foreign Secretary Dominic Raab accuses Russian agencies of having tried to steal information related to research into a coronavirus vaccine.
+UK Foreign Secretary Dominic Raab accuses Russian agencies of trying to steal information related to research into a coronavirus vaccine.
 On July 19, Russia's Ambassador to the UK Andrei Kelin rejects the allegations, saying they make "no sense".

 July 20: UK secures 90 million coronavirus candidate vaccine doses